bsurc/docs/docs/scheduling.md

     Or you can just submit to the specific GPU queue; e.g., submitting to the `gpu-v100` queue will ensure that you get on a node with a V100 GPU.

+The above table provides information about the specifications of nodes in the available queues, but you can also see these resources from the command-line using sinfo.
-To see the CPU cores, memory, and resources of all the nodes in a particular queue, you can run the following command:
+The following example queries the node name, CPU cores, memory, and resources of all the nodes in the `shortgpu` queue:
 ```bash
 sinfo -p shortgpu -o "%n %c %m %G"
 ```